DimitrisSa/PCLCompiler/README.md

 - return statement
 - result lval
 - dispose statement
-- find all the built-in functions in llvm and define them (like printf) ON THE WORKS -> then define the PCL equivalent (like writeString)
+- find all the built-in functions in llvm and define them (like printf) DONE -> then define the PCL equivalent (like writeString)

-ON THE WORKS = readBoolean,abs left!